DivineMC/Website/docs/admin/configuration.md

 :::info

-For now, DivineMC doesn't have configuration now.
-But maybe, we will add it in future.
+DivineMC have config file `divinemc.yml` but, it is useless for now.
+Soon we add more config values to config.

 :::